johnlcd/CIRCScan/README.md

 - **R** \(>= 3.2.4\)
 		R packages: caret, ggplot, doParallel, ROCR, etc. (Dependent packages for different models)

-		Check the output file ".out" to validate which package is required if got an error
+> Check the log file ".out" to validate which package is required if got an error
 <br>

 ## Directory catalog